fernandopro/readme/tarokina-pro/README.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 2.10 =
+* Added an alternative method for license activation.

 = 2.9.8 =
 * Added: A new option has been added to display images without compression, only in the tarot result.